t-taormina/CS302/projects/Project1/final_submissions/gdb_efficiency_Taormina.md

 ### GDB Writeup
-  During the programming of this assignment I made it a priority to use GDB in every situation that it seemed fitting.
+  During the programming of this assignment I made it a priority to use GDB and valgrind in every situation that it seemed fitting.
+For valgrind, this was with every compilation.
 At first, the process can be challenging but that is only because it is new and not familiar.
-Once, I began to get more comfortable stepping through my program
+Once I began to get more comfortable stepping through my program the ease at which I was able to identify my problems was amazing.
+The first significant bug that I came across was a memory leak of 24 bytes.
+It was in my array of linear linked lists, that I was sure of, but after a quick scan I was stumped as nothing jumped out at me as the problem.
+Running GDB through several functions I was able to determine that my initialization of the array was what I had forgotten to delete.